TiezhuSun/DexBERT/README.md

 ## Instruction
   -  For most users, if you just want to use a pre-trained DexBERT to generate class features for your own Android analysis tasks, please skip the pretraining stage and download our pre-trained DexBERT model using the link provided below.

-  - For readers who want to replicate our experiments, please follow the steps below to pre-train a DexBERT model and apply it in malicious code localization and app defect detection.
+  - For readers who want to replicate our experiments, please follow the steps below to pre-train a DexBERT model and apply it in malicious code localization, app defect detection, and component type classification.

-  - Please find some smali examples for malicious code localization and app defect detection in the folder './examples'.
+  - Please find some smali examples in the folder './Data/examples'.

 ## DexBERT Pre-training
   - Data preparation: